About the Yamaha RX-V6A

 - Wide Color Gamut (BT.2020): The BT.2020 color standard delivers a much wider color gamut and represents about 75% of the total visual color spectrum, while the current Rec.
 709 color standard selected as the color space for HDTVs and early generation 4K Ultra HDTVs covers only 35% of the total visual color spectrum.

-HDR (High Dynamic Range): The Yamaha RX-V6A support HDR (high dynamic range) Video - including HDR 10, Dolby Vision, and Hybrid Log-Gamma; plus HDR10+ via a future firmware update.
+HDR (High Dynamic Range): The Yamaha RX-V6A support HDR (high dynamic range) Video - including HDR 10, Dolby Vision, and Hybrid Log-Gamma; plus HDR10+.
 HDR (High Dynamic Range Video) provides enhanced picture quality by simultaneously enabling greater detail for both the dark and bright parts of an image.
 HDR reproduces a greater dynamic range of luminosity or brightness levels, creating greater contrast.
 This increased contrast reveals the subtle nuances of the image, from detailed blacks and shadows to the brightest whites and colors, plus greater depth.

 - HDR 10: HDR 10 is an open standard and currently the most popular HDR format on the market.
 It uses static metadata at the start of a movie to tell the receiver and your TV that the video content is encoded using HDR.